surreydigitalservices/locate-api/README.md

 The limit is configured in the yaml file, default 1000.

-## SetUp
+## Setup

 ### Prerequisites

 * MongoDB: The locate API utilises mongo as it's datastore.

 * Data: The datastore must contain an addresses database.
 This can be built from: https://github.com/alphagov/location-data-importer

 ### Running

+Run `make run`.

 * There are scripts in the root of the project:

        * ./run-api.sh - will start the API.

        * ./run-debug-api.sh - will start the API in debug mode.

 #### Heroku